A Chill Mom's Guide to Being the Leprechaun

 But the truth is, sometimes holidays can bring a much-needed break to the rhythm of daily mom life.
 We just wanna make them work for us instead of the other way around.

-So, we bring you The Official Chill Mom’s Guide to Leprechauning, aka 3 traditions we saw on Pinterest and simplified wayyyy down.
-We’re also throwing in some of our fave green gear because a little bro in new swag is always something to celebrate.
+So, we bring you The Official Chill Mom’s Guide to Leprechauning, aka 3 simple St. Patrick's Day ideas we saw on Pinterest and simplified wayyyy down.
+We’re also throwing in some of our fav green gear because a little bro in new swag is always something to celebrate.

 Tradition 1: Dyeing Food Green

 Green pancakes.
 Green mac & cheese.
 Green potato soup.
 These are just a few of the internet’s suggestions for ways to stress out your March 17th.
 They’re also assuming we all have food coloring stocked in our pantry, or that we know where it is.
 We do not.